Correlation and variable importance in random forests: Numerical experiments

-For the same reasons as for the previous experiments (see Fig.~\ref{fig:reg_boxplots}), NRFE mainly selects the variables from the four small groups at first (5 correlated variables) and it does not select enough variables from the two large groups (15 correlated variables).
+\textbf{Results.} For the same reasons as for the previous experiments (see Fig.~\ref{fig:reg_boxplots}), NRFE mainly selects the variables from the four small groups at first (5 correlated variables) and it does not select enough variables from the two large groups (15 correlated variables).
 On the contrary, RFE selects earlier the two large groups.
-RFE algorithm then reaches an error level close to the minimum error with much less variables than what NRFE needs.
-This regression problem illustrates the difficulties of NRFE to select the most predictive variables in a high dimensional setting.
+This problem illustrates the difficulties of NRFE to select the most predictive variables in a regression setting.